-Getting the Love You Want is a great book on how childhood wounds influence our relationships.
+Getting the Love You Want is a relationship advice book that focuses on how childhood wounds influence our relationships.
 It has lots of practical exercises to heal childhood wounds and improve our relationships.

 - We are wounded children looking for salvation